Master's Research Project

 I am developing an animation for the general public to explain what ecomorphology is and why it is significant to deciphering theories on the origin of flight.
 In the animation, the morphology and ecology of 3 different living bird feet (a raven, heron, and rhea) are compared with the fossil foot of a dinosaur.
 3D CT data provided by the ROM is segmented and rigged to provide comparisons via animation.

-Below is version 1 of my animatic, as well as a early shot render:
+Below is Version 1 of my animatic, with an early shot test render for comparison.

 Production of my MRP involves:

 1. CT data cleanup, articulation, and retopology (Zbrush guided retopology) of bones to be rigged in Maya (manual rigging)